5argon/resource-script/README.md

 The package also provide a code written in TypeScript/JavaScript to parse and traverse the returned abstract syntax tree (AST) with Node.JS.
 You can use the provided type information and type guards to traverse the tree more easily.

 It is essentially just TypeScript-as-a-data, I didn't invent any syntax or parser.
 Thanks to `typescript` [Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) the script file could double as a data storage.
 TypeScript is a language that is fun and fluid to model and link up relationship of various tokens you had typed.
 I would like to use it in more than its original programming purpose.

+Name the file extension as `.rs.ts` to make it clear that this is not actually a code, yet still receive syntax highlighting and other toolings from TypeScript.

 Some exmaple of "resource file" are .NET's [`resx` file](https://docs.microsoft.com/en-us/dotnet/framework/resources/creating-resource-files-for-desktop-apps) or Android's [XML String Resource file](https://developer.android.com/guide/topics/resources/string-resource).
 It could be as simple as `.json`, `.csv`, or even `.txt` file.
 Each one has its advantages and disadvantages trade-offs in editing experience, features, flexibility, and how difficult for machine to parse.